Click the button to create a new ORCID iD and/or to connect your ORCID iD to CSU Fullerton.

 There are two other paths you can use to create and/or connect your ORCID iD to CSU Fullerton:

 Note that you should only have one ORCID iD.
 If you have created more than one, please consolidate them.

+Before you sign up for an ORCID, perhaps you'd like to learn more about it.
 ORCID--or Open Researcher and Contributor Identifiers--are unique IDs that you can use as a researcher to identify your academic work.
 The IDs help funders, publishers, scholarly societies, and other researchers to quickly find and distinguish your work from materials created by other researchers with similar names.
-ORCIDs are being used increasingly by publishers ranging from the Royal Society to PLOS, the American Geophysical Union, IEEE, and Wiley.
+ORCIDs are being used and increasingly required by publishers such as the Royal Society, PLOS, IEEE, ACS, Springer, Wiley, Sage, and Cambridge UP.

-This ORCID LibGuide by Mark Bilby was adapted with permission from the ORCID LibGuide created by Talea Anderson at Washington State University and is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+Some parts of this ORCID LibGuide by Mark Bilby were adapted with permission from the ORCID LibGuide created by Talea Anderson at Washington State University.
+A Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License applies to that guide.

 To report problems or comments with this site, please contact

 © California State University, Fullerton.
 All Rights Reserved.